 Elizabeth Ward, MS, RDN, co-author of The Menopause Diet Plan, recommends choosing canned black beans with no added salt.
 Or, she suggests rinsing canned beans in water to reduce the sodium content by 40% or more.

 You’re probably already well aware that spinach, and other dark leafy greens, are nutrient powerhouses.
 But when it comes to heart health, they have some especially beneficial vitamins, minerals, and other compounds.

 For example, spinach is an excellent source of vitamin K, which helps to protect your arteries.

 “Spinach supplies nitrates, compounds that the body converts to nitric oxide to promote blood flow and normalize blood pressure,” explains Ward.
 “This leafy green also contains phytonutrients, fiber, and folate — a B vitamin that protects blood vessels from dangerous clots.”

 All this might help to explain why a 2016 review found that increases in leafy green vegetable intake are associated with a 16% lower incidence of heart disease.

 According to Ward, soy-based foods are loaded with heart-healthy nutrients like isoflavones, plant-based compounds that have anti-inflammatory and antioxidant properties.

 A 2020 study found that people who ate just one serving of tofu a week had a 19% lower risk for heart disease than those who rarely consumed it.

 Research has shown that consuming soy protein can reduce your risk of cardiovascular disease and associated risk factors.

-If you can’t get on board with the taste or texture of tofu, try other soy-based foods like edamame or tempeh — which can offer the same heart-protective benefits.
+If you can’t get on board with the taste or texture of tofu, try edamame or tempeh, both of which can offer the same heart-protective benefits.